fraziphy/RNN_chaos/README.md

 ------------------------------------------------------------------------------------------------------------

 ### Description of data
-This directory includes a python dictionary in the format of pickle containing processed data (_data_curation.pickle_).
+This directory includes a zip file containing the python dictionary of the processed data in the format of pickle (_data_curation.pickle_).

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------